maticmeznar/noeq/README.md

-# noeq.go - A Go client for noeqd
+# noeq - A Go client library for noeqd

 # Install